 Most families I speak with are struggling with their schedules and the sense of being out of control.
 When asked about how they feel about their lives, it’s usually like this; ‘We are just too busy.
 It’s a constant rush from here to there…but what can you do?
 It’s life these days!’
 And the Holiday Season seems to push many of us over the edge, as we add even more to our lives.

-Many of us grew up in a world where the schedule of academic work, extracurricular activities and practices were not as demanding as it is in today’s culture.
+Many of us grew up in a world where the schedule of academic work, extracurricular activities, and practices were not as demanding as it is in today’s culture.
 In that ever-increasing world of demands, we constantly add more activities that compete with family time.
-Thus, by absence of attention and action, the importance of family has been diminished in many homes.
-The same may be true this Holidays Season when we look at how we really spend our time.
+Thus, by the absence of attention and action, the importance of family has been diminished in many homes.
+The same may be true this Holidays Season when we look at how we spend our time.

 Does Family Time Matter?